Danack/RfcCodex/better_web_sapi.md

 ### Other ini settings

-There are a resonable number of ini settings that could be removed.
+There are a reasonable number of ini settings that could be removed.

 * user_dir
 * variables_order